 Reading the Map:

 As was the case with the maps from past cycles, the earlier a contest is scheduled in 2012, the darker the color in which the state is shaded.
-Iowa, for instance, is a much deeper shade of blue in January than South Dakota is in June.
+Florida, for instance, is a much deeper shade of blue in January than South Dakota is in June.
 There are, however, some differences between the earlier maps and the one that appears above.

 - Several caucus states have yet to select a date for the first step of their delegate selection processes in 2012.
 Until a decision is made by state parties in those states, they will appear in gray on the map.

 - The states where legislation to move the presidential primary is active are two-toned.
 One color indicates the timing of the primary according to the current law whereas the second color is meant to highlight the most likely month to which the primary could be moved.
 [With the exception of Texas, the proposed movement is backward.]
 This is clear in most states, but in others -- Maryland and Tennessee -- where multiple timing options are being considered, the most likely date is used.
 Here that is defined as a bill -- or date change -- with the most institutional support.
 In both cases, the majority party leadership is sponsoring one change over another (February to March in Tennessee and February to April in Maryland).
 That option is given more weight on the map.

 - Kentucky is unique because the legislation there calls for shifting the primary from May to August.
 As August is not included in the color coding, white designates that potential move with the May shade of blue.
 Georgia, too, is unique.
 The state legislature is considering a bill to shift primary date-setting power from the legislature to the secretary of state.
 The effect is that the Peach state has a dark blue stripe for its current February primary date and a gray stripe to reflect the fact that a change from that based on the bill in question would put the future 2012 primary date in limbo until December 1 at the latest.